 Trump was born at nearby Jamaica Hospital and lived in the two-storey home for four years.
 A far cry from the real estate mogul's current penthouse, the brick and stucco Tudor-style property has a quaint living area, traditional fireplace, and summer kitchen with wooden cabinetry.
 Realtor Howard Kaminowitz of Laffey Fine Homes, describes the property as "potentially significant," given the recent announcement that Trump is the nominee of the Republican Party in the 2016 U.S. presidential election.

-Intrigued to see where the polarizing politician grew up?
+Intrigued to see where Donald Trump grew up?
 Click through for a glimpse of Trump's childhood home, then shop One Kings Lane's patriotic dish ($15) in preparation for election parties.

 The building exterior features typical of Tudor-style brickwork.